infinitetrillian/simone_application/README.md

 Also, please ignore my typo while getting this into git... somehow I decided to combine version and revision and created a new word... ok, really it was a typo as I type too quickly.

-to run the program basically, do it as you would any other python program: python ./src/application_project.py ./input/percentile.txt ./input/itcont.txt ./output/repeat_donors.txt This is in the run.sh shell.
+to run the program type this into any command line: python ./src/application_project.py ./input/percentile.txt ./input/itcont.txt ./output/repeat_donors.txt This is in the run.sh shell.